Custom attribute map rules

 To create a default rule:

-4. Add the IdP attribute name you'd like to base the rule on.
+4. Enter the IdP attribute name you'd like to base the rule on.
 This should be formatted exactly as it appears in the IdP.

-• If you're not sure of the attribute name, you can review your IdP settings or Enable debug mode in the SAML Settings tab and try to login--you should see a full list of the attributes coming from the IdP.
+• If you're not sure of the attribute name, review your IdP settings or Enable debug mode to troubleshoot issues in the SAML Settings tab and try to login--debug mode shows the list of the attributes coming from the IdP.

 • For a default rule you'd like applied to all readers coming in through SSO, use any attribute that is always populated from your IdP.
 Email address, username or user ID, first name, or last name are often good candidates.